danielmc21/thefinancescientist/README.md

 # Academic Projects:

+The following documents were deliverables for the Master's in Finance and were reviewed by PhD professors with the same rigor as any MSc in quantitative finance in the world.

 [Paper: M&A Market Efficiency Test](https://github.com/danielmc21/thefinancescientist/blob/main/M%26A%20Market%20Efficiency%20Paper.pdf)

 Academic Paper: Team project testing the Market Efficiency and Abnormal Returns theories after a merger between two companies is announced, the analysis was performed through statistical methods applied to finance theory.